Vizsla: Color and coats

-The standard coat is French-row yellow in several shadings.
 The coat could also be described as a yellow, orange, copper-brown color, russet gold, and dark sandy gold.
 Solid, dark, mahogany red and pale yellow are considered faults and a disqualification in competitions.
 Small areas of white on the fore-chest, neck, or tail are permissible but not preferred.
 Some variations in the Vizsla coat color along their back (saddle-type marks) are typical.

 The American Kennel Club (AKC) breed standards for the Vizsla states that the coat should be short, smooth, dense, and close-lying, without a woolly undercoat.
 The Vizsla is not suited to being kept outside since, unlike most other breeds, it does not have an undercoat.
 They are self-cleaning dogs and rarely need to be bathed, if ever.
 They have little noticeable "dog smell" detectable by humans.
 After several forays into lakes and streams they will develop an aroma that is a weaker version of the 'wet dog' smell.
 A quick bath and this odor will vanish.

 Grooming and cleaning

 Maintaining a Vizsla's coat is relatively simple because of its short hair.
 When wet, a quick towel pat-down dries the dog fast, and for mud or dirt, letting it dry makes brushing it off easy.
 Using a velvet brush not only keeps their coat shiny but also helps in removing much of what they shed.
 Unlike most dogs, vizslas shed during all seasons, so it is important to keep up with brushing.
-Aside from their fur, keeping their claws trimmed prevents injury due to excessive length and chewing on hard items like raw marrow bones prevents plaque buildup and ensures clean teeth.
+Aside from their fur, keeping their claws trimmed prevents injury due to excessive length, and chewing on hard items like raw marrow bones prevents plaque buildup and ensures clean teeth.